Mekruba/DAT550-Project/README.md

 ## Data Setup
 You can download and preprocess the dataset using the following scripts:
 ### 1. Download Raw Data
+Downloading the raw data may take a few minutes.
 Run:
 ```bash
 python downloaded_data.py